chrisweeting/takeFlight/README.md

 ---

  - The goal of the game is to avoid cacti which are randomly generated.
- - Players will use the left and right arrow keys to steer the bird out of harm's way.
+ - Players use the left and right arrow keys to steer the bird out of harm's way.
- - If the bird collides with a cactus, the game will end and the player will have the option to press the spacebar and begin again.
+ - If the bird collides with a cactus, the game ends.
+The player can then view their score are presented with the option to press any key to begin again.

 **Wireframes & File Structure**
 ---